Azure/autorest.java/readme.md

 `sdk-integration` option can be used for integrating to [azure-sdk-for-java](https://github.com/Azure/azure-sdk-for-java/).

 `generate-samples` option can be used for generating samples for client.
+`generate-tests` option can be used for generating tests for client.

 ## Additional settings for Fluent